trafiklab/trafiklab.se/content/data/our-data-and-apis/resrobot/_index.md

 | Mobile applications | Building your own route-planner algorithm |
 | Websites and widgets |  |

-{% hint style="warning" %} If you want to do analytics, or if your service will have more than a million active users, we recommend using GTFS and hosting your own API based on that data.
-One GTFS file can transfer more information than a million API calls. {% endhint %}
+{{% warning %}} If you want to do analytics, or if your service will have more than a million active users, we recommend using GTFS and hosting your own API based on that data.
+One GTFS file can transfer more information than a million API calls. {{% /warning %}}

 {% page-ref page="../gtfs/" %}